acn-sbuad/ava-kurs-databricks/README.md

 ## Task 4 - Upload testdata

 ## Task 5 - Set up workflow for running unit tests
-Whouls give student an overview of what is failing and status quoe.
+Should give student an overview of what is failing and status quoe.
 Helpertests running ok, all tests related to dataset cleaning should be failing